-Solar energy should be part of every community's portfolio for addressing climate change or energy transitions (also known as "peak oil") considerations.
-Local governments that are participating in the Cities for Climate Protection cuspating in the Cities for Climate Protection program, Mayor's Climate Protection signatories, or the Cool Cities/Cool Counties program can use private solar investment as a vehicle for meeting goals.
+Solar energy should be part of every community's portfolio for addressing climate change or energy transitions (also known as 'peake oil') considerations.
+Local governments that are participating in the Cittes for Climate Protection program, Mayor's Climate Protection signatories, or the Cool Cities Cool Counties program can use private solar investment as a vehicle for meeting goals.
 Additional community benefits that improve sustainability are also spelled out in the findings section.